pcdavies/CloudNativeMicroservicesDevOps/workshops/microservices-devops/CloudNative400SelfService.md

     ![](images/400/Picture39.png)

-- The UI is now accessing the two  REST services to Acquire the Product Catalog information and any Tweets associated with Product.
+- If the page initially loads with an error, wait a minute try refreshing the page.
+Once loaded, the UI is accessing the two REST services to Acquire the Product Catalog information and any Tweets associated with Product.

    ![](images/400/Picture50.png)